jejacks0n/teaspoon/README.md

 ### Setting Manually

-If you don't want to load files directly from the server you can provide strings instead of files, otherwise functions exactly like `fixture.load`.
+If you don't want to load files directly from the server you can provide strings instead of files, otherwise behaves like load.

 `fixture.set(html[, html, ...], append = false)`